Bernard Looney: Response to the 2022 Russian invasion of Ukraine

-Looney, by virtue of BP's 20% stake in Moscow-based oil-producer Rosneft, formerly served alongside Igor Sechin, who is the chief executive officer, president and chairman of Rosneft's management board.
+Looney, by virtue of BP's 20% stake in Moscow-based oil-producer Rosneft, formerly worked alongside Igor Sechin, who is the chief executive officer, president and chairman of Rosneft's management board.

 On 25 February 2022, Looney engaged in talks with the British Secretary of State for Business, Kwasi Kwarteng.
 The Government of the United Kingdom reportedly asked Looney to relinquish BP's 20% stake in the Russian state-owned oil firm Rosneft, which has strong ties to Russian oligarchs and the Kremlin, in the wake of the Russian invasion of Ukraine.

-COP27 controversy

-Looney attended COP27 as a delegate of the western African nation of Mauritania where BP has major fossil fuel investments.
-His attendance was criticised by activists who were unhappy at the influence of executives from fossil fuel companies at the conference.

-2023 Bonus controversy

-In March 2023, the payout of Bernard Looney, the CEO of BP, has been criticized by campaigners as a “kick in the teeth” for consumers facing the cost of living crisis, as his pay package more than doubled to £10m following BP’s record profits linked to the war in Ukraine.

-Looney’s package included a salary of £1.4m, a bonus of £2.4m, and a £6m share award, as well as benefits, which is 120% more than the £4.5m he received in 2021.

 Personal life

-Looney lives in central London, England.
+Looney lives in Mayfair, central London, England.
+He married British life coach Jacqueline Hurst in October 2017.
+They separated the next year and finalised their divorce in 2019.